-OBJECTIVE: To replace only the pump (not the motor) in a well.
+OBJECTIVE: The operator wanted to replace only the pump (not the motor) in a well.

 CHALLENGE: Harsh conditions and seasonal operations posed challenges.
 The wells in Alaska are also exposed to excessive sand production, causing pump wear and subsequent reduced production and short run lives.

 SOLUTION: Following an early detection of production decline, the operator mobilized slickline equipment and performed a pump-only swap in the well.
 The operator used the Access375 wireline retrievable ESP system, 3.75” run in 4.5” tubing.

 RESULT: This proactive slickline intervention took place in two days, minimizing the production impact and brought the well back on full production with the new pump.
 It was completed February 2014 and is still operating after more than 1,300 days.
 Cost savings = $6.7M

 - February 2014: Initial rig installation Access375 system..